-I am still learning about how to live out the Gospel.
-But because of lessons and examples I have seen and learnt from CMCS, I'm better equipped than ever before.
+I am still learning but because of lessons and examples I have seen and learnt from CMCS, I'm better equipped than ever before.
 Though I still have many questions, I feel more confident than ever meeting Muslims and Muslim scholars with mutual respect yet without compromising my own biblical position.
 I learned this from CMCS.

-I will continue to learn how to be genuine Christian in a Muslim society and, at the same time, how to respect Muslims’ way of life and thinking, and how to live with them together.
+I will continue to learn how to witness to Jesus as a Christian in a Muslim society and, at the same time, how to respect Muslims’ way of life and thinking, and how to contribute to it together.

 Were There Challenges?
 How Did You Feel?

 The approach and integrity at CMCS was of course a totally new and eye-opening experience to me.
 I have found the Christians to be faithful to Biblical truth and belief in the Triune God while also being friendly with Muslims in academic integrity and excellency about both Islam and Christianity.